 However, unlike becoming a registered state ambulance Paramedic, you do not need to hold a degree in paramedicine to become a private sector medic.
 Completing a course like the HLT41120 – Certificate IV in Health Care or the HLT51020 – Diploma of Emergency Health Care will allow you to start working in the private sector straight away.

 So if you have a passion for helping others and want to move into emergency healthcare, choosing a career as a private sector medic that you can tailor to your interests could be the perfect choice.
 Find out more about the types of roles available below.

-There are such a broad range of roles in the private sector that you can customise your career as a Medic/Paramedic to suit your interests.
+There are different kinds of roles in the private sector that you can consider as a medic that also aligns with your interest.

 For example, if you enjoy sports and recreational events, working as an Event Medic at major sporting events like rugby, tennis, NRL, etc. or music festivals would be perfect for you.
 Or perhaps you’d prefer to work remotely on industrial sites with the chance to earn some big money – then a career as an Industrial Medic is for you.